|Values are valid only on day of printing.|

 Both HIV-1 and HIV-2 are transmitted by sexual contact, sharing contaminated needles, exposure to infected blood or blood products, or from an infected mother to her fetus or infant.
 During the course of HIV-2 infection, antibodies are formed against the viral proteins p26 and gp34.
 Immunosuppressed patients may fail to develop these antibodies.
-At-risk patients with positive results for HIV-1/-2 antigen and antibody combination assays and/or indeterminate or negative results on HIV-1 antibody by Western blot (especially those showing reactivity only with HIV-1 core [p18, p24, or p55] and polymerase [p31, p51, or p66] proteins) should be investigated for the presence of HIV-2 antibodies.
+At-risk patients with reactive results for HIV-1/-2 antigen and antibody combination assays and indeterminate or negative results for HIV-1 antibodies by supplemental testing should be investigated for the presence of HIV-2 antibodies.

 See HIV Serologic Interpretive Guide in Special Instructions for further interpretive information.

 Reactive screening test results suggest the presence of HIV-2 antibodies.
-All repeatedly reactive serum specimens are automatically confirmed by an HIV-2 antibody immunoblot assay with an additional charge.
-HIV-2 antibody immunoblot results are reported as Positive, Negative, or Indeterminate.
+All repeatedly reactive serum specimens are automatically confirmed by an HIV-2 antibody confirmation assay with an additional charge.

 Negative screen results indicate the absence of HIV-2 antibodies.
 These results should be interpreted with caution in patients who are at high risk or have symptoms or signs of HIV infection.